Google Removes 'Kodi' From Search Autocomplete In Anti-Piracy Effort - Slashdot

 I wouldn't know, I don't use google for searches, haven't for probably 15 years.

-Thank goodness for Bing (Score:2)
+Thank goodness for Bing (Score:1)

 Kodi's official homepage is returned as the first search result.